 a low thread count.

-The last thing you need to remember is to read the label on your
+Always read the label on your

 batting.
 It will tell you how close you need to make your stitches